 Those simple little dots make such a charming autumn design.
 Nothing says fall is here like autumn leaves.

 You’ll find decorating glass jars for fall is so much fun that you’ll want to make them for all seasons and holidays, too.
-Pop over to SKS Bottle & Packaging to be inspired by all the different choices they have.

 I’m a mom of 3, a veteran and military spouse.
 I’ve moved into 20+ homes all around the world.
 My passion is helping busy people make the space and time for what’s really important to them.